-RyOne, Inc., a company based in Washington, DC needed a website redesign.
+RyOne, Inc., a Washington, DC based company with a focus of web development, web and mobile applications, and other digital software solutions, needed a website redesign.
 I managed a team of developers, UX Designers, Visual Designers and Content strategist through the process of creating a new website for the company.
 The goal and challenge was to achieve a (out-of-the-box) product that represented the company, while working on client facing work.
 This project highlights the project management role that I execute for this organization.

 XO Communications, provides high-quality IP and Ethernet networks that customers rely on for their domestic and international communications.
 XO was in need of a design for their employee intranet.
 I created the web layout for their internal HR intranet.

 Videmus, a non-profit arts organization, led by Dr. Louise Toppin, focuses on educating and promoting repertoire of African American, women, and under-represented composers.
 I have worked with Videmus, since 2004, on building brands for multiple projects and programming.
-Brand management for Videmus includes, website, social and content development; project and event management; photography and videography direction, and visual design to publicize events, lectures, fundraisers, concerts, festivals and competitions.
-I have assembled and managed a team of designers, developers, content strategists, photographers and videographers to create, build and maintain the brands for all of the programming for this organization.
+Brand management and design for Videmus includes: Album design for musicians, website design and management, print and publication design and project management.